Organized by Isolde Brielmaier

 MODERATOR:, Cay Sophie Rabinowitz

-This panel explores the dynamic ins-and-outs of publishing both books and other collateral about artists work.
-The conversation will focus on the act of publication, the steps taken when publishing the work of specific artists, and publishing in a range of media.
-Panelists will also discuss the creative process of developing books in collaboration with artists themselves.
+This panel explored the dynamic ins-and-outs of publishing both books and other collateral about artists work.
+The conversation focused on the act of publication, the steps taken when publishing the work of specific artists, and publishing in a range of media.
+Panelists also discussed the creative process of developing books in collaboration with artists themselves.

 VENUS DRAWN OUT: 20TH CENTURY WORKS BY GREAT WOMEN ARTISTS

 MODERATOR: Susan Harris

 This panel was organized in conjunction with The Armory Show Modern exhibition, Venus Drawn Out: 20th Century Works by Great Women Artists, curated by Susan Harris on Pier 92.
 In a rare conversation amongst two of the show's participants and a museum director, the panelists discussed drawing as a part of artistic practice, the works of art in Venus Drawn Out, as well as questions and realities around working as a female artist in the 20th and 21st centuries.